IBM/xgboost-smote-detect-fraud/README.md

 Use `Find and Add Data` (look for the `10/01` icon) and its `Files` tab.
 From there you can click
 `browse` and add data files from your computer.

-Note: The data file in the `data` directory - `creditcard.csv` has been downloaded from https://www.kaggle.com/mlg-ulb/creditcardfraud/data .
-The data file used in this pattern is the subset of the original data downloaded from Kaggle where random samples of 20% observations has been extracted from the original data.

 ![](https://github.com/IBM/xgboost-smote-detect-fraud/blob/master/image/add_file.png)